tarushnandan4-byte/Saas-customer-churn-revenue-risk-analysis/README.md

 # Saas-customer-churn-revenue-risk-analysis
 End-to-end SaaS customer churn and revenue risk analysis using Python, Pandas, and Power BI to identify churn trends, At-Risk MRR, high-value customer segments, and retention priorities.

-# SaaS Customer Churn & Revenue Risk Analysis

 <!-- 🎥 DASHBOARD INTERACTIVE DEMO 🎥 -->
-![Power BI Interactive Dashboard Overview](screenshots/dashboard_demo2.gif) *(If the GIF does not load instantly, please allow a moment for it to buffer.)*
+![Power BI Interactive Dashboard Overview](screenshots/dashboard_demo2.gif)

----

 ## 🎯 Project Overview & Business Objectives